infojam-james/Test-Cases/Closing-a-Case/Notification to Injured Person.md

 ##Test Steps:

-1 Navigate to the 'Investigation' tab of the incident in question.

-2 Click the 'Authorise' button.
+1 *Change status to Closed*

 ##Expected Result
 The Injured Person of the incident receives an email containing the following message:

->**YorSafety: Investigation authorised**
+>**YorSafety: Investigation closed**

->This investigation has now been authorised by the Accountable Person.
+>This case has now been closed.
+You can now review the details of the incident and print it off if required.
+If you required any further information in the meantime, contact your Line Manager or the Health & Safety Team.